dansand/ResChapter/content/numpy.md

 By the end of this chapter you will learn:

-1. Why structured, numeric data is relevant.
-2. How to import, wrangle, and query structured, numeric data, using Python/Numpy
+1. How to import, wrangle, and query structured, numeric data, using Python/Numpy.
-3. The 'flavour' of using Python/Numpy for a data science problem.
+2. The 'flavour' of using Python/Numpy for a data science workflow.

-Finally, the introduction should end with a contents page listing how the rest of the chapter will flow.

-## Context

-#### glossary
+### glossary

 * Library (e.g Numpy)
 * Jupyter notebook